mnwelcome/mn-lgbt-transplants/index.md

-# Welcome to the Minnesota LGBT Resource Hub
+# We're Glad You're Here

 Explore our resources to help you settle into Minnesota’s LGBT-friendly community!